-Trteatment with methylene blue also results in pathogen inactivation but also reduces activity of fibrinogen and Factor VIII.
+Treatment with methylene blue results in pathogen inactivation but also reduces the activity of fibrinogen and Factor VIII.

-Cryoprecipitate was developed as a treatment for haemophilia but now Factor VIII concentrate is preferred.
+Cryoprecipitate was developed as a treatment for hemophilia but now Factor VIII concentrate is preferred.

 Cryoprecipitate is mainly used as a more concentrated source of fibrinogen than FFP.

 It is prepared as single-donor packs or as pools of five donations.

 Transfusion of granulocytes (neutrophils – phagocytic white blood cells) may be indicated in patients with life-threatening soft tissue or organ infection with bacteria or fungi with severe, prolonged neutropenia.
 The use is controversial though.